 The BANGALORE RING is Ring 177 of the International Brotherhood of Magicians, USA – the world’s largest organisation for magicians and for people interested in the magical arts.
 Founded in September of 1964, it is the third oldest Ring in India and the oldest one active.

-Located in Bangalore, the capital city of Karnataka State (India), Ring 177 has members from all over the country and other parts of the world.
+Located in Bangalore, the capital city of Karnataka State (India), Ring 177 has nearly 50 members from all over the country and other parts of the world.

 The Bangalore Ring meets on the second Sundays of the month.
 In the COVID-stricken world, we have moved our meetings to virtual platforms, enabling more of our members to join and participate from wherever they are.

 IBM Ring 177 was originally founded by a group of enthusiastic magicians led by Magician S K Vasantha Kumar in Bangalore in 1964.
-An author of many books on magic, including the acclaimed ILLUSIONSESEME, he was also a prolific contributor to The Linking Ring magazine.
+An author of many books on magic, including the acclaimed ILLUSIONSESEME, Prof. Kumar was also a prolific contributor to The Linking Ring magazine.

 Prof. Kumar’s first contribution to The Linking Ring was in the year 1950, and his one-man parade “Hocus Pocus Parade of Illusions” in July 1963 won him an “Honorable Mention” in ‘The Linking Ring 1964 Awards’.

 Here is how Eddie Clever introduces Prof. Vasantha Kumar in The Linking Ring, Volume 30, Number 5 (July 1950):